 Producing a video is a huge endeavor, which may explain why it's so common to treat completing the video like it's the end of the project.
 After all the energy spent on pre-production, planning and story development, all of the effort involved on the day (or days) of the shoot, and all of the time devoted to post-production editing, graphics, and revisions, it's tempting to look at the final edit like the end of the road.

 But it should really be the start of your promotion journey.
-Even if you only intend to show it to a very specific audience, like at a big event, why wouldn't you spend some extra time on a strategy to figure out who else should see it?
+Even if you only intend to show it to a very specific audience, like at a big event, why wouldn't you spend some extra time on a video marketing strategy to figure out who else should see it?

 To use a sports metaphor, treat your video production timeline like it's the regular season and the video promotion like going to the playoffs.
 What you do to promote that video and how well you execute can be the difference between just playing in the tournament and winning the championship.
 It's the difference between just showing the video at your event or posting it on your website and making sure an extra audience or audiences see it.